 When to Call a Pro Before Shutting Down vs. Waiting Until Fall

-If your boiler ran fine all season with no unusual symptoms, waiting until fall for service is reasonable.
 But if you noticed pressure swings, uneven heat, strange sounds, or visible leaks — address those now.
 The parts that need attention in spring are almost always cheaper to fix before they fail completely.
+A weeping pressure relief valve is an inexpensive repair when caught early.
+If it fails completely and floods your basement, you are looking at water damage restoration on top of the repair.

 Need HVAC help in North NJ?
 Call Air2Cool at (201) 787-5657 or request a free estimate.
 Same-day service available across Morris County and North NJ.